 If you think you've received a mystery shopper scam, look for the signs and remember the rules to help you avoid being scam.
-If you think you've received an employment scam visit Scamdex.
+If you think you've received an employment scam visit Scamdex, which is located on the Horde website.
 Scamdex is an online e-mail scam resource and they provide a comprehensive list of the most recent job scams on the internet.

 800-382-8540 and 765-289-1241